babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 We have a large and particularly opinionated codebase (one could say "avant-gard" even) with a significant amount of deprecated code to address.
 New engineers face a somewhat steep learning curve before mastering our practices and the fact that we have at times two or three ways of addressing a particular problem (mostly due to legacy code) only brings more confusion to the mix.

-SwiftLint and Danger are two invaluable tools that we can continue to leverage in order improve issue detection before these reach the `develop` branch.
+As such, at times it can ben confusing for newcomers to know what to do and what to avoid.
+Also, even for experienced engineers make mistakes so this proposal aims to lower the cognitive workload by making the rules more explicit and by improving automated issue detection.
+SwiftLint and Danger are two invaluable tools that we can and should continue to leverage in order to achieve these goals.
+All of this will help prevent problems before these reach the `develop` branch.

 The rules I am about to introduce are already known to us - we apply them on our PR reviews on a daily basis, after all - but, nevertheless, why rely on memory alone when we can automate them?

 ## Proposed solution